Mount Cass Wind Farm: History

-Preliminary work on construction began in December 2019.
+Preliminary work on construction began in December 2019, with the intent to complete construction by late 2021.
 Work was interrupted in December 2020 by the possible discovery of a colony of critically endangered New Zealand long-tailed bats on a nearby property.
 In April 2021 wildlife monitoring determined that there were no bats present.
-Construction is now scheduled to begin in late 2021.
+Construction was then scheduled to begin in late 2021.